olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 **Communicator**   An object that represents a group of processes than can communicate with each other.

 **Rank** Within a communicator each process is given a unique integer ID.
 Ranks start at 0 and are incremented contiguously.
+Ranks can be mapped to hardware processing elements like CPU cores.

 **Size** The total number of ranks in a communicator.